guhan/zerotociso/docs/DEVOPS.md

 - Continuous Improvement: Committing to ongoing learning, experimentation, and refinement of processes.
 Encouraging teams to learn from failures and successes to drive continuous improvement.

+They publish a [State of DevOps report](https://dora.dev/publications/) which is useful to understand trends in DevOps

 ## SPACE Framework
 The SPACE framework was introduced by Nicole Forsgren, Jez Humble, and Gene Kim in their book "Accelerate: The Science of Lean Software and DevOps."
 The framework outlines five key dimensions that organizations should focus on to achieve high-performing DevOps practices and outcomes.